 I acknowledge receipt of your official information request dated 12 July 2021 for Property prices average sale price.
 You originally sent this information to the Waikato Regional Council who have forwarded it to South Waikato District Council for their information.

 We received your request on 20 July 2021.
 We will endeavour to respond to your request as soon as possible and in any event no later than 13 August 2021, being 20 working days after the day your request was received.
-If we are unable to respond to your request by then, we will notify you of an extension of that timeframe.
+If we are unable to respond to your request by then, we will notify you of an extension of that timeframe in a timely mannger.

 Your request is being handled by Martin Warren of the Rates Team.
 If you have any queries, please feel free to contact martin.warren@southwaikato.govt.nz.
 If any additional factors come to light which are relevant to your request, please do not hesitate to contact us so that these can be taken into account.